in-toto/attestation/docs/README.md

 -   Make it possible to write automated policies that take advantage of structured information.
 -   Fit within the [SLSA Framework][SLSA].
--   Support an ecosystem of verifiable metadata about software artefacts to improve software supply chain security.
+-   Support an ecosystem of verifiable metadata about software artifacts to improve software supply chain security.

 ## Example uses